Aaron98990/ways-of-the-game/reckless.md

 ## Reckless tackle

-A tackle where the boot makes direct contact with the opponent's ankle or foot is generally a caution.
+A tackle where the studs of a boot makes direct contact with the opponent's ankle or foot is generally a caution.
 - [A player gets stepped on late above the ankle.
 The player should be shown a caution for a reckless tackle.](https://www.youtube.com/watch?v=ppq4hrSv2Tc&t=154s)
 - [A player commits a reckless tackle where their boot directly makes contact with the opponent's boot.
 The player is cautioned for the reckless tackle.](https://youtu.be/GBHiiU8lekE?t=386)
 - [Studs in the foot.](https://youtu.be/w-pwxB-ygjM?feature=shared&t=144)